-This interview was conducted by Erica Freedman, Content Specialist at SwitchUp.
+This interview about data analytics was conducted by Erica Freedman, Content Specialist at SwitchUp.

 SwitchUp sat down with Neus Montserrat, an alumni of Ubiqum Code Academy to discuss data and analytics.
 Neus has always worked with data, but found that her educational background wasn’t paving the career path she truly wanted.
 With degrees in Business Management and Research and Marketing, she wanted to further develop her data skill sets and enter the world of Business Analysis.
 In search of a full-time program, she found the Ubiqum Code Academy Data Analysis & Machine Learning program, and was able to fully immerse herself in project-based learning.
 After extensive training and career support, Ubiqum helped Neus land a job where she feels like a key decision maker and integral part of the team.
 Read more about her journey below:

 What is your educational background in and how did you decide to attend Ubiqum Code Academy’s data program?

 I studied Business Management at Pompeu Fabra University (Barcelona) and Research and Marketing Techniques at Universitat Oberta de Catalunya (online).